edprince/dissertation/chapters/methodology.md

 To gain the data, Puppeteer was used to run a headless browser, navigate to the URL where the app was being hosted.
 At this point, the client emulation configuration was decided upon and sent to the headless browser.
 It could then apply the correct emulation, and begin a timeline trace.
 Once finished, the trace data would be written to a JSON file, and saved with a name of the current timestamp (to avoid any duplicate file names).
 The script would run the tracing 20 times each for non-throttled, 4 times throttling, and six times throttling.
 This reduced outliers, and an average for each metric was collected, before compiling into charts.

+Webpack supports all ES5-compliant browsers - and if developers wish to support browsers older than this - polyfills can be loaded to make the application compatible.
+When using Create React App, webpack's configuration is kept hidden.
+This default is what will be used in this project to measure performance.
+This is because the programmer must actively "eject" their application to access customisation of webpack configuration.

 Why I chose case 1, 2 etc. (justify with example - expected result) Make a comparison table between predicted/actual results with discussion of relevance